-- Whether an operator for a class type require operands that are Ivalues or rvalues or yield Ivalues or rvalues is determined by the parameter types and return types of the operator function. - member selection operator and lvalues/rvalues - ternary conditional operator rvalue/lvalue and type of expression
+- Whether an operator for a class type requires operands that are Ivalues or rvalues or yield Ivalues or rvalues is determined by the parameter types and return type of the operator function. - The member selection operator may yield an Ivalue or rvalue, depending on the particular manner in which the operator is used.
+(The behavior is fairly intuitive.) - The Ivalue/rvalue-ness and type of the result produced by the ternary conditional operator depends on the particular manner in which the operator is employed.